 Somehow, I caught it, cradling it against my chest.
 It was unbroken!

-I set it back on the mantel carefully.
-Something was wrong, the glass had shifted, so I reset it precisely in place.
+I set it back on the mantel carefully but something was wrong, the glass had shifted.
+I lifted it, hands shaking and set it precisely in place.

-I picked up his pipe and returned to the garden.
-He was not there.
-I called out, but there was no answer, only a warm summer breeze blowing through the garden lifting clouds of fine dust from Grandfather’s chair.
+The garden was empty, where had he gone?
+I called out, but there was no answer, only a warm summer breeze blowing through the garden lifting clouds of fine dust from my Grandfather’s chair.